Matilda the Musical (film): Casting

 Emma Thompson (left) and Lashana Lynch play Miss Trunchbull and Miss Honey respectively.

 On 4 May 2020, it was reported that Ralph Fiennes was cast as Miss Trunchbull (the role has conventionally been portrayed on stage by male actors).
 However, later on 14 January 2021, it was announced that Emma Thompson would play the character instead, with additional confirmations that Lashana Lynch was cast as Miss Honey and Alisha Weir was cast in the title role, after giving what Warchus called "an unforgettable audition."
 Over 200 children were cast as the rest of the student body of Crunchem Hall.
 In April 2021 it was announced that Stephen Graham, Andrea Riseborough and Sindhu Vee would be joining the cast as Mr Wormwood, Mrs Wormwood and Mrs Phelps, respectively.

 Filming

 Production was originally planned between August and December 2020, however, this was postponed to spring 2021 due to the COVID-19 pandemic.
-Filming primarily took place at Shepperton Studios in Surrey, with locations including Bramshill House, a Grade I-listed Jacobean manor in Hampshire for Crunchem Hall; and Denham in Buckinghamshire, for scenes set in Matilda's home village.
+Filming primarily took place at Shepperton Studios in Surrey, with locations including Bramshill House, a Grade I-listed Jacobean manor in Hampshire for Crunchem Hall; and Denham, Buckinghamshire for scenes set in Matilda's home village.
 Some production is also listed as having taken place in Ireland.